 2017 Medicare Supplement plans and rates.
 No doctor networks to fuss over.
 As long as the doctor or hospital accepts Medicare, you are able to see them.
 It’s as simple as that.
 Freedom to see any doctor or hospital in the U.S. who accepts Medicare.
-That’s about 96% of all providers nationwide.
+Over 95% of all providers nationwide.

 Medicare Advantage (HMO & PPO)

-Anthem, Blue Shield and Aetna Medicare Advantage plans are typically HMO and PPO plans depending on your County of residence.
+Medicare Advantage plans (AARP Secure Horizons, Anthem, Blue Shield and Aetna) are typically HMO and PPO plans depending on your County of residence.
 And usually have a $0 monthly premium which includes the Medicare Part D Rx plan at no additional cost to you.
 The Annual Open-Enrollment is from October 15 to December 7.

 - Medicare Part D Rx plan info

 Please use this site as a resource for plan and rate information.
 Click any of the buttons below to view the company Medicare Supplement rates in your area.
 Or better yet call me and I’ll give you the rates for the different companies and plans right over the phone.

 Medicare Part D Rx plans … You will also need to enroll in a separate Medicare part D Rx plan, which will help you pay for your prescription costs.
 A good place to start you search is right here.
 Simply email a list of your current medications along with the dosage and frequency.
 I’ll enter the information into the Medicare system, to come up with the top 3 plans for your prescription list.
 The results will show the best three plans for coverage and cost for your medications.
 I will then email the results to you.

 Tobacco rates do not apply during open enrollment or guaranteed issue situations in the following states: California Colorado Illinois Louisiana Missouri New Hampshire New York* North Carolina Tennessee Vermont* Wisconsin * Tobacco rates never apply in New York, Vermont.